jackc/tern/README.markdown

 dropped without possibility of data loss.

 Both types of migrations have an extremely simple file format.
-They are simply SQL with a magic comment to divide the create SQL from the drop SQL.
+They are simply the create and drop SQL statements divided by a magic comment.

+    ---- CREATE above / DROP below ----

 Alterations
 -----------